srm-kzilla/Hacktoberfest/README.md

 ## Commit your changes
 Now that you have made all the changes required, you can tell Git to save these changes and **commit** them to its memory.

 Before commiting the changes, you must tell Git which files are suppossed to be considered for the commit.
 This is called **adding** files.
-To add files exectue the following command:
+To add files execute the following command:
 `git add file1 file2 ...`

 In our case, the command would be: